Swapnil67/Swapnil67/README.md

 - 👋 Hi, I’m @Swapnil67
-- 👀 I’m interested in cyber security, cloud and networking
+- 👀 I’m interested in cyber security and AI/ML
-- 🌱 I’m currently learning AWS and CCNA
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...